MushroomRL/mushroom-rl/README.rst

 What is Mushroom
 ============
 Mushroom is a python Reinforcement Learning (RL) library using Tensorflow and OpenAI Gym libraries.
-It allows to perform RL experiments in a simple way providing TD (e.g. Q-Learning, SARSA) and batch TD (e.g. FQI) algorithms together with others such as DQN algorithm used to solve the Atari environment.
+It allows to perform RL experiments in a simple way providing TD (e.g. Q-Learning, SARSA), batch TD (e.g. FQI) algorithms, other new algorithms such as DQN and a small set of policy-based algorithms that will be enlarged soon.

-By choice, it is currently focused on value-based algorithms, but policy gradient and actor-critic algorithms will be added soon.

 Full documentation available at http://mushroomrl.readthedocs.io/en/latest/.